Lamden/docs/docs/develop/wallet_api/overview.md

 2. A Dapp can only approve ONE smartcontract for automatic transactions.
 Any other smart contracts interacted with will always cause a popup.
 3. The contract to be approved must exist on the network it's being approved on before trying to create a connection request.
 4. All event detail is passed in JSON format.
-5. Wallet interactions are done via the broswer event API.
+5. Wallet interactions are done via the browser event API.
 6. For security, no script tags are injected into the browser
 7. If Locked, the Lamden Vault will return a "Wallet is Locked" error for all events except <u>[lamdenWalletGetInfo](/docs/develop/wallet_api/get_wallet_info)</u>
 8. It is up to the Dapp to handle prompting the user to unlock their wallet or inform them when they need more TAU to make transactions.